astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 this layer has the dimensionality of [batch\_size, 1, 1, num\_classes].
 The ``tf.squeeze`` function does the embedding operation which its output dimension is [batch\_size, num\_classes].
-It is worth noting that the scope of the last layer overwrite the scope='fc4'.
+It is worth noting that the scope of the last layer overwrites the scope='fc4'.

 --------------------
 The TensorFlow Graph